 The Dance department has a focus to challenge students’ creativity and to inspire young people to become passionate about dance.

-At KS4 and KS5 students who take Dance GCSE and A level have had the opportunity to see a number of pioneering American and British dance companies.
-Students have viewed a number of Matthew Bourne’s works, various Phoenix Dance Theatre performances, The Alvin Ailey Company, Richard Alston Company and Rambert Dance Company.
+At KS4 and KS5 students who take GCSE and A level Dance have had the opportunity to see a number of pioneering American and British dance companies.
+Students have viewed a number of Matthew Bourne’s works, various Phoenix Dance Theatre performances, The Alvin Ailey Company, The Richard Alston Company and Rambert Dance Company.
 There is also the opportunity for students to perform in showcase evenings for parents, and to be involved in whole school productions.